Operating System Installation and Configuration¶

 [root@regserver ~]# install -d -o apache -g apache /var/lib/php/session

-Please do not start the Apache http Server until you have concluded the Registration Server configuration as outlined in chapter Registration Server Configuration!
+Do not start the Apache HTTP Server until you have concluded the Registration Server installation and you are ready to proceed with the Registration Server Setup!